-MINORITY GROUPS (US)
+MINORITY (MINORITY GROUPS (US) 1

-Manager-level Total workforce and above
+Total workforce Manager-level and above

 2021 14% 10%

 2020 8% 10%

 The table above shows the current gender balance in our business, as well as the percentage of minority members of our workforce in the US.
 These percentages underline the importance of our work around I&D at Trivium, and we recognise that there is room for improvement in increasing both the number of female employees in our business and the percentage of minority workers in management-level roles and above.
-INITIATIVE IN THE SPOTLIGHT